phluid61/internet-drafts/file-scheme/draft.md

 ## UNC Strings  {#ext-unc}

+Some usages of the file URI scheme allow UNC filespace selector strings to be translated to and from file URIs, either by mapping the equivalent segments of the two schemes (hostname to authority, sharename+objects to path), or by mapping the entire UNC string to the path segment of a URI.

+### file URI with Authority  {#ext-unc-map}

-A UNC filespace selector string can be directly translated to a URI; see {{encoding}}.
-The following is an algorithmic description of the process of translating a UNC string to a file URI:
+The following is an algorithmic description of the process of translating a UNC filespace selector string to a file URI by mapping the equivalent segments of the two schemes:

 1. Initialise the URI with the "file:" scheme identifier.